General officer commanding: Usage in the Indian Army

-General Officer Commanding

-Higher military commanders of the Indian Army who are in command of operational formations, such as a division or corps, or of static formations, such as subarea or area, are also referred to as General Officers Commanding; examples being GOC 12 Corps, GOC 3 Infantry Division, GOC Dakshin Maharashtra and Goa Subarea, and GOC Uttar Bharat Area.
+Higher military commanders of the Indian Army who are in command of operational formations, such as a division or corps, or of static formations, such as a subarea or area, are referred to as general officers commanding; examples being GOC 12 Corps, GOC 3 Infantry Division, GOC Dakshin Maharashtra and Goa Subarea, and GOC Uttar Bharat Area.

 Equivalent term in other services

 The equivalent term for naval officers is flag officer commanding and that for air force officers is air officer commanding.
 In the case of flag and air officers heading a large or important command, the term is flag officer commanding-in-chief and air officer commanding-in-chief.

 In the United States Armed Forces, the equivalent is commanding general.